Class SummaryTableHTML<ENTITY extends Declaration>

 Returns:

-A Vector containing instances of Ret2:
+A Java Stream containing instances of Ret2:

-• Ret2.a, of type 'ENTITY' (this class sole type-parameter)
+• Ret2.a, of type 'ENTITY' (this class sole type-parameter).

-• Ret2.b, of type Vector<HTMLNode>
+• Ret2.b, of type Vector<HTMLNode>.

 Code: